 “We all need people who will give us feedback.
 That’s how we improve.” - Bill Gates.

-For example, LEGO Ideas is a community where customers can submit ideas for new LEGO sets, providing valuable feedback and ideas for the company.
+One brand that perfectly values its customer feedback and implements them is LEGO.
+LEGO Ideas is a community where customers can submit their ideas for new LEGO sets.
+You can provide valuable feedback and even share ideas for the company.

 #6.
 Inspire and showcase user-created content